Sbourgeat/Sbourgeat/README.md

 - 👀 I’m interested in Evolutionary biology, Population genetics, and Neuroscience
 - 🌱 I’m currently a Ph.D. candidate at Jaksic lab, EPFL in Switzerland
 - 💞️ I’m looking to collaborate on Machine learning projects but also computational models of insect behaviour!
-- 📫 How to reach me : samuel.kumar@epfl.ch
+- 📫 How to reach me : samuel.bourgeat@epfl.ch

 <!---
 Sbourgeat/Sbourgeat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.